Goodman's mouse lemur: Description

 Goodman's lemurs undergo daily torpor as well as winter torpor.
 Their tails are able to store fat which is useful in preparing for winter torpor.
 Although, almost all females experience torpor each winter, not all males go into winter torpor annually.
 For those males that do enter winter torpor, they exit torpor on average 20 days prior to females.
 This is likely so males can better prepare for mating which happens almost immediately following the ending of female winter torpor.
-The males that do not go into winter torpor are often older males that are better able to compete against younger males in procuring a mate; although, they often still undergo daily torpor.
+The males that do not go into winter torpor are often older males that are better able to compete against younger males in procuring a mate, although they often still undergo daily torpor.

 Social behavior

 Goodman's mouse lemurs spend most of their waking time alone.
-They are generally only found in pairs during reproduction and when altercations.
+They are generally only found in pairs during reproduction and in altercations.
 Approximately 51% of these altercations involve food.
 Although females tend to be smaller than males, when fighting over food, females often come out as the winners.
 This is because females are more dominant than males in Goodman's mouse lemurs.
 Because females are more dominant, males tend to have a greater foraging area.
 In some cases, the male's feeding area can be up to four times the size of females feeding area.
 It has been proposed that the larger area is due to being chased away from better feeding grounds by the dominant females.

 However, not all social behavior is negative in Goodman's mouse lemur.
 Oftentimes groups of two to four lemurs of the same sex will gather together to sleep.
 This is likely to conserve heat.
 Most often in a group of females, those that share a sleeping space are related, however, groups of males do not show much if any relation with those they sleep with.
 In addition to mutualistic sleeping behavior, these lemurs share another positive social interaction.
 During the mating season, males and females must come together fairly peacefully.
 This happens in the spring shortly after waking up from winter torpor.
 The males have large testes, which implies that as opposed to male-male competition in fighting, they are much more likely to undergo sperm competition which limits some of the social aspects of breeding that many other animals undergo.
 The male Goodman's Mouse Lemur is known to have more bodyweight than the female during the reproductive season.
 However, other times, how much these species weigh can vary according to the season.